 - According to research from the University of Pennsylvania Graduate School of Education, forty-four percent of new teachers leave teaching within five years.
 This is much higher than in many professions.
 Our consortium will support new CTE teachers and instructors by providing mentorship from a veteran teacher or faculty member (from the same discipline whenever possible).
 The mentor teacher will receive orientation training and a small stipend to cover their extra time and effort for this project. - Job-alike meetings and mentoring are critical for teachers and especially for new teachers.
 The consortium will continue to offer discipline-specific workshops for all CTE disciplines as well as school counselors and licensed work-based learning teachers.
 These workshops include both secondary and post-secondary faculty, where appropriate, to strengthen the connection between instructors as well as to expose secondary instructors to career options for students. - Secondary instructors use discipline-specific meetings to help shape their courses.
+Health careers instructors will now be included.
 Joint advisory committees are also a part of these meetings.
 Many small, rural schools have a difficult time finding advisory committee members due to the size of their communities and lack of businesses.
-Many businesses see themselves as serving the larger region and find it more practical to sit on a regional advisory committee rather than multiple school advisory committees.

-State Department of Education staff regularly attend these discipline-specific meetings to give guidance, meet the teachers, and share initiatives going on across the state.

-- The Minnesota West Perkins Consortium will offer Educator Externship opportunities to up to 10 secondary CTE teachers with approved programs.
+Many businesses see themselves as serving the larger region and find it more practical to sit on a regional advisory committee rather than multiple school advisory committees. - State Department of Education staff regularly attend these discipline-specific meetings to give guidance, meet the teachers, and share initiatives going on across the state. - The Minnesota West Perkins Consortium will offer Educator Externship opportunities to up to 10 secondary CTE teachers with approved programs.
 Teachers who are chosen to participate will be expected to contact a company in the industry area in which they teach and submit a short review as to how they can enhance their classroom based on what they learned during their experience.
 The Educator Externship offers teachers a hands-on opportunity to spend time in a business environment where they can connect their subject area with relevant business practices as well as understand the challenges, new technologies, and necessary academic skills needed in businesses today. - The annual CTEWorks Summit offers workshops for teachers, instructors, and CTE professionals to connect and be inspired to deliver CTE in innovative ways.
-The consortium will support both secondary and post-secondary faculty and staff to attend the conference. - At the college, mentors are assigned to and provide monthly training sessions for new faculty.
-Minnesota West also has maintained the Centers for Teaching and Learning model on the campuses to encourage learning environments to build community, better course delivery, use of technology and beyond.
+The consortium will support both secondary and post-secondary faculty and staff to attend the conference.